shantanugoel/clearfeed-for-x/docs/UNDERSTANDING.md

 # Project Understanding: Agenda Revealer Chrome Extension

-The goal is to develop a Chrome browser extension named "Agenda Revealer" specifically designed to work on `x.com` and `twitter.com`.
+The goal is to develop a Chrome browser extension named "Agenda Revealer" specifically designed to work on `x.com` (formerly `twitter.com`).

 ## Core Functionality: